Ghazal 172, Verse 1

 MIRROR: {8,3}

 This verse makes good use of the complex possibilities of baskih , which can mean either 'to such an extent' or 'although'; needless to say (this being Ghalib), both senses work excellently with the second line.
-On the first reading, I am so inactive now that even the thorns lodged in my feet from my old desert-wandering days have now become polish-marks on a mirror-- and my knees, which I no longer need for any other purpose, have become the mirror (1a).
-On the second reading, even though I'm now inactive and reclusive, I still have my souvenirs of the old days of desert-wandering-- but now I make use of the thorns and my knees in new ways, to serve new purposes (1b).
+On the first reading, the speaker is so inactive now that even the thorns lodged in his feet from his old desert-wandering days have now become polish-marks on a mirror-- and his knees, which he no longer uses for any other purpose, have become the mirror itself (1a).
+On the second reading, even though he's now inactive and reclusive, he still has his souvenirs of the old days of desert-wandering-- but now he makes use of the thorns and of his knees in new ways, to serve new purposes (1b).

-And then, in a kind of 'transitivity, there are also two readings of the second line.
-We can read 'A is B', 'thorns are polish-marks', as everybody does; but we can equally well read 'B is A', 'polish-marks are thorns': even though I've given up desert-wandering and sit staring at my knees and feet, I still feel the ordeals and sufferings of the road.
+And then, through the rule of 'symmetry', there are also two readings of the second line.
+We can read 'A is B', 'thorns are polish-marks', as everybody does; but we can equally well read 'B is A', 'polish-marks are thorns': even though (or else because) the lover has given up desert-wandering and sits staring at the 'mirror' of his knees and feet, the speaker still feels and remembers, like thorns in his feet, the ordeals and sufferings and wild madness of the road.
+Perhaps he's now so frail that even looking down at his knees is as painful as wandering barefoot over thorns; or perhaps he's such an incurable desert-wanderer that even when sitting helplessly in a corner he still imagines himself to be traversing a thorny road.

-As Faruqi points out, it's not clear whether the abandonment of desert-wandering was deliberate (I no longer wish to practice it) or took place under some kind of compulsion (I'm too worn out for it).
-And beyond that, we don't know whether the verse exults in this new condition (I now seek inner insight instead of mere outer vistas), grieves over it (alas, I can no longer wander, and I'm stuck with nothing to contemplate but my own face), or simply reports it neutrally, as another development in life.
+As Faruqi points out, it's not clear whether the lover's abandonment of desert-wandering was deliberate (he no longer wishes to practice it) or took place under some kind of compulsion (he's too worn out for it).
+And beyond that, we don't know whether the verse exults in this new condition (he now seeks inner insight instead of mere outer vistas), grieves over it ('Alas, I can no longer wander-- I'm left with nothing to contemplate but my own face!'), or simply reports it neutrally, as another development in life.

-Then, the 'to me' at the end calls the whole thing into question-- would anybody else agree with me?
-Or am I simply making up a fantasy of some kind, to console myself or rationalize my behavior?
+Then, the 'to me' at the end calls the whole thing into question-- would anybody else agree with him?
+Or is the speaker simply making up a fantasy of some kind, to console himself or rationalize his behavior?